-PMB — which has a portfolio of about 21 medical office buildings, in addition to other health care assets — partnered with GenCare on the Point Ruston development and another community, GenCare Lifestyle at Steel Lake in Federal Way, Washington.
+PMB — which has a portfolio of over 100 health care developments — partnered with GenCare on the Point Ruston development and another community, GenCare Lifestyle at Steel Lake in Federal Way, Washington.

 PMB was also working with MultiCare on some medical office developments and saw an opportunity for the two companies to work together.
 Parker has worked closely with MultiCare on developing the program, which is a brand endorser to GenCare’s Whole Life Living program.

 A fair number of its residents access medical services or care too late to postpone the transition from independent living to higher care acuities, GenCare found in surveying its communities.
 The company already had handshake agreements in place with other home health and skilled nursing providers in the region, and saw positive results on a small scale.